-Payments under the STI plan are generally made in cash and funded from the AMP-wide STI pool, which is determined by the AMP Limited Board taking into account AMP performance against a scorecard of financial and non-financial measures.
-The pool may be adjusted downwards if the business takes risks outside the agreed risk appetite.
+Payments under the STI plan are generally made in cash and funded from the AMP-wide STI pool, which is determined by the AMP Limited board taking into account AMP performance against a scorecard of financial and non-financial measures.
+The pool may be adjusted downwards if AMP Bank takes risks outside the agreed risk appetite.

-An individual's STI outcome is dependent on group, divisional and individual performance.
-A 5-point scale, incorporating a behavioural assessment, is used to assess individual performance.
+An individual's STI outcome is dependent on AMP, business area (e.g. AMP Bank) and individual performance.
 Individuals are assessed against pre-determined performance agreements incorporating specific risk objectives where appropriate.

-To ensure risk and financial control personnel (as defined in paragraph 48 (b) of CPS 510) are remunerated independently of the business units they oversee, no financial business unit measures are used in assessing the performance of risk and financial control personnel.
+To ensure risk and financial control personnel are remunerated independently of AMP Bank, no financial business unit measures are used in assessing the performance of risk and financial control personnel.

-For some senior managers, 40% of their STI is deferred in equity (ie rights to AMP Limited shares) for two years subject to ongoing employment, compliance with AMP policies and the board's discretion.
-During 2014, seven senior managers participated in the 2014 STI deferral plan.
+For some senior managers, 40% of their STI is deferred into equity (i.e. rights to AMP Limited shares) for two years subject to ongoing employment, compliance with AMP policies and the board's discretion.
+During 2016, 4 senior managers participated in the 2016 STI deferral plan.

-Select high-potential employees, who do not participate in the LTI plan, are eligible for nomination to participate in the STI match plan, which provides an award of share rights to the value of 50% of the individual's STI.
+Select employees, who do not participate in the LTI plan, are eligible for nomination to participate in the STI match plan, which provides an award of share rights to the value of 50% of the individual's STI.
 The STI match award is provided in addition to the STI cash opportunity.
 As the STI match is based on the STI plan, the number of share rights awarded to the participant depends on the individual's contribution during the financial year.
-During 2014, three senior managers participated in the 2014 STI match plan.
+During 2016, one senior manager participated in the 2016 STI match plan.

-STI match share rights convert to AMP Limited shares (ie vest) after a two-year deferral period.
-Vesting is subject to ongoing employment, compliance with AMP policies and the board's discretion.
+STI match share rights convert to AMP Limited shares (i.e. vest) after a two-year deferral period.
+Vesting is subject to ongoing employment, compliance with AMP policies and is at the AMP board's discretion.

-All AMP group short-term incentive plans operate subject to compliance with any applicable APRA Prudential Standard.
+All AMP short-term incentive plans operate subject to compliance with any applicable APRA Prudential Standard.